rand-projects/fisb-decode/docs/source/document.rst

 If, at the time the packets were captured, one packet was received 3 seconds after the first, trickle will also wait 3 seconds before sending the next packet.

+If you are a really astute system watcher, you will note that after trickle has finished reading packets, but before harvest does its last dump, the trickle process will become a 'zombie' process.
+Don't worry about this.
+When harvest finishes, or is terminated, the zombie process will go away.
+For many tests that wait around before making a final check, this might be an hour or more.

 The ``.978`` files with the FIS-B packets are stored in the ``fisb-decode/tg/tg-source/generated/`` directory.
 The filename with packets is just the name of the test group with a ``.978`` extension.
 So test group 28's